Hotel Front Office SOPs: What Good Procedures Actually Look Like

 Grooming and presentation standards

-Uniform standards, posture, engagement positioning at the desk, and how to handle personal phones during shift.
-Often documented alongside SOPs in the same manual.
+Uniform standards, posture at the desk, personal phone policy during shift.
+Usually documented alongside the SOPs in the same manual rather than as a separate document.

 Structuring Your Front Office SOP Manual

-A front office SOP manual is not a single document — it is a structured collection of individual procedures, organised for fast retrieval during a shift.
+A front office SOP manual is not a single document.
+It is a structured collection of individual procedures, organised so the right one can be found quickly during a shift, not just in training.

 Organise by scenario, not by chronology